-The Shipwright's Way is a new long-distance walk / cycle / wheelchair path (its not yet fully open).
+The Shipwright's Way is a new long-distance walk / cycle / step-free / wheelchair path.
 It links villages and towns in east Hampshire through some beautiful countryside, and traverses the South Downs National Park from north to south.
 It starts in ancient woodland at Alice Holt Forest near Farnham, and meanders down through East Hampshire, across the South Downs, and on to the sea.
 It crosses over a causeway to Hayling Island, and follows a disused railway path alongside Langstone harbour.
 After a short ferry crossing across the mouth of Langstone harbour, it passes the resort of Southsea to historic Portsmouth.
 Around 50 miles in all, and including 7 rail stations.

 The route is open to walkers and cyclists and, where possible, horse-riders and people with disabilities.

-Creating a 60 mile long accessible (i.e. step free) walking route, complete with accurate access (e.g. path gradients) information is an exceptional and unique achievement of which the project team should be justifiably very proud.
-Parents with pushchairs or young children, and walkers who have difficulty with styles or rough terrain can also do this walk.
+Creating a 60 mile long accessible (i.e. step free) walking route, complete with accurate access information (e.g. path gradients) is an exceptional and unique achievement of which the project team should be justifiably very proud.
+Parents with pushchairs or young children, and walkers who have difficulty with styles, rough terrain or steep slopes (hills) can also do this walk.
 Cyclists should also appreciate what is mostly an off-road route.

-However, a drawback of this is, that for able walkers, bridleways and quiet lanes are used as opposed to steeper or more direct footpaths.
-The route instructions does have able walker "footpath" alternatives in some places however.
-There are also 2 existing SWC walks which follow similar routes - these are linked to below.
+A drawback of this is, that for able walkers, bridleways and quiet lanes (roads) are used as opposed to steeper or more direct footpaths.
+The route instructions have able walker "footpath" alternatives in some places.

 The walk was designed in 11 sections of varying lengths, described in 11 PDF leaflets available from Hampshire Council's Shipwrights Way website.